thriveweb/sailinginparadise/content/boatTours/2018-08-31-corporate-events.md

         * Jet Boat or Parasail Charters (VIP over-water pick-up available from the catamaran)

-        * Delicious catering options including Gourmet Grazing Boards, Tapas, BBQ, Canapes or Private Chef on board
+        * Delicious catering options including Gourmet Grazing Boards, BBQ, Canapes or Private Chef on board

         * A range of drinks packages available